-For the purpose of this data collection, the supplementary remuneration that in some countries all school heads receive for managing the school on top of their basic salary (i.e. the school head allowance) is not considered an additional allowance, but part of the statutory salary (See definition in section 2.7 below).
+For the purpose of this data collection, the supplementary remuneration that in some countries all school heads receive for managing the school on top of their basic salary (i.e. the school head allowance) is not considered an additional allowance, but part of the statutory salary.